-The growing church demanded larger facilities by 1969.
+The growing church demanded larger facilities by 1968.
 Property was purchased and a larger facility was built between Collinsville and Troy at 1400 Troy Road, the South Frontage Road.
-In the late 1980's that facility was renovated and added to.
+In the late 1980's that facility was renovated and expanded.
 In the late 1990's the property was annexed by the city of Troy, Illinois.

 The church has a long history of serving the communities around her.
 The church keeps a stocked food pantry for those who need it.
 A clothing give away is also conducted at least once a year.
 Meals on wheels were provided for nearly twenty years in the 1970's and 1980's.
 A "Thursday School" program provided for children in the 1970's through the early 1990's.
 Many will also remember the bus ministry of the 1970's.